bbbbdragon/python-pype-lang-3/README.md

      (f,_), # f(n) <=> add1(add1(add1(n)))
     )
 ```
-I am still working on this, but from what I can tell, this can be used to build pype functions from other pype functions.

 The second type of closure takes a list of arguments of varNames, followed by fArgs.
 These do not need to be declared previously - they are the parameters of the closure.
 Inside the closure, _ in the first fArg will stand in for the first parameter.
 ```
 def f1(n):